NBISweden/workshop-genome_assembly/exercises/exercise_7.md

 ### Task 5.

-Use the Kraken and Blast results to create a label csv to load into bandage and identify scaffolds.
+Use the Blast results to create a label csv to load into bandage and identify scaffolds.
+Have a go at labelling only 5 sequences.

 Look at the workshop wiki for a brief description of the GFA file format, and the [Bandage webpage](https://github.com/rrwick/Bandage/wiki/CSV-labels) for information on how to construct the csv.

+Hint: Use `nano`, a unix file editor to write the file.

-Hint: Use the unix command line tools such as `grep`, `sort`, `cut`, and `join` to manipulate the data into csv.
+Optional: Use the unix command line tools such as `grep`, `sort`, `cut`, and `join` to manipulate the data into csv.

 <details>
 <summary> Solution - click to expand </summary>

 Bandage displays the segment lines (S) of a GFA file.
 The second column of a segment line is the node name.
 Spades contigs correspond to the path lines (P).